phillip-simons/town-of-salem-tool/README.md

 I'm developing it exclusively for a friend so there are currently no docs at all.
 If others become interested in it, shoot me a message and I'll document the current functionality and how to use it.

+I am interested, don't know how to "shoot you a message"